pka/awesome-georust/README.md

 * [PlanetVectorTile](https://github.com/planet-vector-tile/planet-vector-tile) - A map engine enabling you to have the entire map of the OSM planet on your own computer.
 * [GeoPolars](https://github.com/geopolars/geopolars) - Geospatial extensions for Polars.
 * [country-geocoder](https://github.com/a-b-street/country-geocoder) - Reverse geocode WGS84 coordinates to an ISO country-code.
+* [Skeleton Tracing](https://github.com/LingDong-/skeleton-tracing/tree/master/rs) - A new algorithm for retrieving topological skeleton as a set of polylines from binary images.
+* [poly2tri-rs](https://github.com/shuoli84/poly2tri-rs) - Calculate CDT (Constrained Delaunay Triangulation) on a polygon.

 ## Resources